-Slow to germinate, to Aquilegia seeds may take up to 3 months to appear, so don't throw the pot out thinking they have failed.
+Slow to germinate, the aquilegia seeds may take up to three months to appear.
+So don't throw the pot out too early, thinking they have failed.

 - Sow in late spring or autumn on the surface of damp compost.

-- Cover the pot or tray with polythene to keep the moisture in.
+- Cover the pot or tray with polyethylene to keep the moisture in.

-- Place in a light situation - a greenhouse shelf or windowsill in the house, out of direct sunlight.
+- Place in a lighted area—a greenhouse shelf or windowsill in the house, out of direct sunlight.